aepfli/aepfli.github.io/_posts/2021-03-05-Gradle-Repositories-Plugin-update.md

 - Simon Schrottner
 ---

-My work on the Gradle Repositories Plugin is progressing quiet fast.
+My work on the Gradle Repositories Plugin is progressing quite fast.
 I released version `0.2.0` today.
 Mainly because i setup proper CI and also think that i reached a fine maturity level.